Belgaum Fort: Jain temples

 Of the two Jain temples inside the fort, the 'Kamal Basadi', a basadi with the Neminatha idol in black stone (found in a forest nearby) deified on a stone-carved pedestal, is more famous.
-It was built in 1204 AD.
+It was built in 1204.
 The other temple, called the 'Chikki Basadi', is in ruins (see picture).
 Both temples were built inside the fort in the Chalukyan architecture style.

 The Mukhamantapa (Mukha main hall) of the Kamal Basadi is very impressive, with a neatly depicted lotus carving projecting from the ceiling.
 It is accessed through steps partly enclosed by a balustrade with a large dome of great beauty.
 Lotus flowers, designed in concave shape, spaced at 1 ft, arranged in concentric circles in decreasing layers and depicting a central blossom of the lotus, decorate the roof.
 The lotus pendant is covered by a large pyramidal roof.

 The pillars that support the roof with the lotus pendant are founded on plinths.
 Some pillars made of black basaltic stones (said to have magnetic characteristics) are highly polished.
 It is named the Kamal Basadi since the tower of the temple depicts kamal (lotus) with 72 petals, which presently displays images of the past 24 tirthankaras but can depict the present and future thirthankars.
 The pillars are well carved with decorations and neatly polished.

 Other idols seen in the temple are of Bhagwan Sumatinath in the kayotsarga posture, Bhagwan Parshvanath under the shade of seven-hooded serpent (Nagaraj), Bhagwan Adinath in the padmasana posture and the Navagraha.
 The Archeology Department renovated this temple in 1996.

 The second Jain temple, Chikki Basadi, in ruins now, was once considered as a "remarkable piece of Jain architecture".
 It has a frontage that displays festooned rows of dancing figurines, musicians, and trimmed flowers.